rudfoss/practical-react-with-typescript/apps/store-api/src/openApi/openApiDescription.md

 In order to call protected endpoints you need a valid session token.
 These tokens are issued by the login endpoint.
 Provide a valid username and password combination to it and it will return a valid session token.

+Users with the admin role are automatically granted all other roles as well.

 **Important**: Tokens expire after 30 minutes.